 This was also a bake that was extremely popular and much requested by my children when they were growing up.
 It is now enjoyed by my grandchildren.
 That is the true test of a great recipe.
 Chicken Noodle Casserole is an easy entrée that has been enjoyed down through the generations of my family.

 This really does not surprise me.
 Chicken Noodle Casserole is not only delicious, but it is quick and easy to make as well.
 You can easily have this on the table in an hour from start to finish!

 It is also a great make-ahead dish.
 You can also make this right up to the point of baking it well ahead of time, keeping it covered and chilled in the refrigerator.
 This makes it the perfect entrée to serve when you know you are going to be having an incredibly busy day.

-Chicken Noodle Casserole is also a recipe which is easily doubled.
+This Chicken Noodle Casserole recipe is easily doubled.
 I often double the recipe, dividing it between two separate casserole dishes.
 One to bake on the day and the other to wrap and store in the freezer for those occasions when I am really pressed for time and inspiration!